Aha Greece! So you dreaming of living in Crete and become a Brit in Crete.gr?

 Greece is a civilised country.

 The "system" here in Crete is very relaxed.
 Rules are rigid, but lightly enforced until someone snitches, then the police must act.
 This is generally the case and just the way it works.
-It means the police do not get over worked, and life is somewhat peaceful.
+It means the police do not get overly worked, and life is somewhat peaceful.
 No concerns about safety for the kids or even for the oldies.
-You can let them out without a leash.
+You can let them out without a leash even.
 Make sure your dog is on one though.
 Roaming dogs are not appreciated in villages.
 Just watch out when driving, above all else, for a traffic cop having a bad day, usually on a motor bike.
 If you are stopped, then speak clearly, in slow deliberate English and do not speak out of turn.
-If you are over the booze limit, you are in deep crapola if you are stopped and breathalized!
-P.S.
+If you are over the booze limit, you are in deep crapola if you are stopped and breathalised!
+A word of caution here.
+No fun antics in public.
 No "Mooning" when intensely happy.
-One guy in Malia in August 2009 dropped his whatevers and drew the wrathe of an offended Cretan lady.
-She has become a local heroine for her actions.
-Suffice to say the young Brit is coping with the aftermath and lucky he has kept all his bits.
-Just..
+One guy in Malia a happy 20 something some years ago 'mooned' and offended a Cretan lady.
+She became a local heroine for her actions.
+Suffice to say and leave to your imagination how the young Brit is coping with the aftermath.
+Luckily kept all his bits.
+Just saying.. respect that Greeks.
+They have their own social values which just may differ from yours.

-Working in restaurants, bars pubs etc -- where food is handled you will need to get a health clearance paper from the local health authority.
-Outside of the tourist sector, making an income can be very difficult unless you are creative and/or willing to do things you would not do back home.
+Working now needs a visa for any Brit without residency.
+Also note that to work in a restaurant, bar, or a pub.
+Where food is handled you will need to get a health clearance paper from the local health authority.
+The conditions are strict.
+Outside of the tourist sector, making an income can be very difficult unless you are creative and/or willing to undertake tasks, things you would not likely do back home.
+If you are fiercely competitive aim for the moon and do your own endeavour.
+But get an accountant for solid advice.
+Greek bureaucracy is a minefield.
+Everyone needs an accountant in filing an annual tax return anyway.
+They are affordable, compared to UK.

-Being 60+ and retired also means something in Greece, especially in healthcare.
-If, in the event you need hospital support and a registered resident it is OK to just go to the prefecture hospital, passport in hand, and an E121 if you have it.
-Or better still get the local "IKA" Social Security book as soon as possible that waves you past public hospital bureaucracy.
+Being 65yo+ and retired, also means something more in Greece, especially in healthcare.
+If, in the event you need hospital support and a registered resident it is OK, and contributed into social security you should be able to just go to the prefecture hospital, passport in hand, and an E121 if you have it.
+Or better still get the local "IKA" Social Security book as soon as possible that waves you into the public hospital bureaucracy at the reception desk.
+It is recommended that you carry a private insurance policy as well.

 And, just in case you are a little confused, Greece drives on the right, with left hand drive - the opposite to the UK and Ireland.
 At times it does get confusing - when too much of the local strong stuff, raki (distilled grape must) gets consumed.

-This is the simple message I give to all of you dreaming of living in Greecee.
+This is the simple message I give to all of you dreaming of living in Greece.
 Leave your UK and Irish "mindset", well, in the UK and Ireland , as you leave British and Irish shores.
-That applies to all intending Ex-Pats in Greece.
+That applies to any and intending Ex-Pats in Greece.

 Get to know the Greeks, they are generally a great and caring lot, especially in a village.
 The way it is here, is the way it is.